The following are examples of activities that were determined to be (or not to be) unrelated trades or businesses using the

 It is played in a jurisdiction where bingo games aren’t regularly conducted by for-profit organizations.

 Any game of chance conducted by an exempt organization in North Dakota isn’t an unrelated trade or business if conducting

 the game doesn’t violate any state or local law.

 For a game to meet the legal definition of bingo, wagers must be placed, winners must be determined, and prizes or

 other property must be distributed in the presence of all persons placing wagers in that game.

-A wagering game that does not meet the legal definition of bingo does not qualify for the exclusion, regardless of
+A wagering game that doesn’t meet the legal definition of bingo doesn’t qualify for the exclusion, regardless of its

 Legal where played.

 This exclusion applies only if bingo is legal under the laws of the jurisdiction where it is conducted.
 The fact that

 a jurisdiction's law that prohibits bingo is rarely enforced or is widely disregarded doesn’t make the conduct of bingo legal